JULIELab/julielab-java-utilities/README.md

 ## Classes Overview

-### Agent.java
-* Uses instrumentation to add JAR files to the classpath during runtime
-* Is used by the JarLoader class
-* Employed beginning from Java version 9
 ### CLIInteractionUtilities.java
 * Helper methods to read from the command line
 * With a message to print or without